 The Benefits of a Radiant Heater for a Home

 Homeowners tend to love radiant heating systems, such as in–floor heating, and here are a few reasons why:

 - Energy efficiency: Water is a better thermal transference medium than air, so radiant heaters are more efficient at energy use.
 You can expect to save money every winter season thanks to a radiant heater.

 - Even heating distribution: Forced–air heaters blow air toward the top of the room, where it takes a while for it to spread through the rest of the space.
 But radiant heaters distribute their heat quickly and evenly.

 - Improves indoor air quality: The lack of ductwork in a radiant heater means that it doesn’t blow around dust and other debris lodged inside the ducts.
 This can make significant improvements to your home’s indoor air quality.

 - Exceptional comfort: The thermal energy coming from a radiant heating system simply feels "cozier," like being warmed directly by the sun.

-Contact Us for Radiant Heating Services throughout the Fort Wayne and Warsaw, IN areas
+Contact Us for Radiant Heating Services throughout the Warsaw, IN

 At Collier's Heating & Air Conditioning, we’re proud of the wide variety of types of heating systems we service, which include radiant heaters.
 You can schedule new installation, replacement, repairs, or maintenance for a radiant heating system with us, and expect to receive the finest quality work on each and every job.
 Customer satisfaction is our number one goal, and we won’t be happy until you’re happy with the work we’ve done.

 Call us today to learn more about the possibilities for radiant heating in your home, or to schedule any service your current system might require.
-We’re here 24/7 for you in Northeastern Indiana and the surrounding areas.
+We’re here 24/7 for you in Warsaw, IN and the surrounding areas.